-Mathematics Advanced provides students with the opportunity to develop their knowledge, understanding and skills in mathematics and working mathematically.
+Mathematics Advanced is a calculus course.
+It provides students with the opportunity to develop their knowledge, understanding and skills in mathematics and working mathematically.
 Students have the opportunity to develop ways of thinking and use mathematics as a powerful way of viewing and modelling the world to investigate patterns, order, generality and uncertainty.